imDMK/DoubleJump/README.md

 > **Fully customizable, lag-free double jumping — the way it *should* be.**
 > Say goodbye to boring vanilla jumps and hello to pro-level aerial control.

-🎉 **Join the elite servers using DoubleJump+ — and take your gameplay to the skies!**
+🎉 **Join the elite servers using DoubleJump — and take your gameplay to the skies!**

 ---